Kansas State Collegian: History

 In 1999, the Collegian accepted the bid of the Salina Journal to print the Collegian on its presses, allowing the Collegian to go four-color, five days a week, for the first time.
 The Collegian has since renewed its agreement with the Salina Journal.
 Meanwhile, the historic press machine in the basement of Kedzie was dismantled and removed.
 By the summer of 2006, the Collegian officially signs on and launches its updated Web site with the college newspaper hosting company, College Publisher.
 The Collegian continued pressing forward with its Web site, and by summer 2007, had begun hiring in-house staff members who focused on video editing.
 By July, the Collegian had also established an online e-mail subscription service, message board/forum system and interactive university calendar.
 On July 9 the Collegian launched a redesigned Web site with College Publisher 5.0.
 The Collegian was one of the first College Publisher affiliates to launch a 5.0 Web site.

-In the Fall of 2012, the Collegian changed webpage platforms from College Publisher to Wordpress.
+In the fall of 2012, the Collegian changed webpage platforms from College Publisher to Wordpress.
 This change came in unison with an overarching organizational name change from Student Publications, Inc., to Collegian Media Group.
 The Collegian's logo was changed from a graphic design of the text Kansas State Collegian to the collegian in lower case text with "independent voice for Kansas State University" as a sub-header in the logo.
-The logo also has a new insignia that is two apostrophes in a circle to form a "C".
+The logo also included a new insignia that is two apostrophes inside a circle forming a "C".

+For most of its history, the Collegian published in print each weekday throughout the academic year, although by 2019 the Collegian had moved to a Monday, Wednesday, Friday only print edition.
+By 2024, this had been further reduced to a Friday-only print edition.